anayanapalli/anayanapalli.github.io/src/content/posts/notes-on-management.md

 The strongest managers rarely rely on authority as their default tool.

-Most of the time, alignment through clarity and context is more durable than enforcement.
+Most of the time, alignment through clarity and context is more durable than strict enforcement.

 When authority becomes the primary mechanism, it usually signals that earlier alignment has failed.